 Using recycled, up-cycled (i.e. cocoa shells and tall oil) and re-used materials is a circular economy principle that has been applied in Marmoleum for ages.
 In our linoleum factories, installation residues are collected and added to the recycling system, contributing to the 43% recycled content in Marmoleum.
 Other valuable streams, like jute or furniture linoleum backing paper residuals, are offered to parties that upcycle them into highly valuable or socially responsible products.

 We’re not seeing circularity for floor coverings on a large scale yet.
 Solutions are especially limited where flooring is glued to the subfloor.
 Unfortunately, this applies to the vast majority of resilient flooring in use today.
-That is why Forbo Flooring has done a trial to fully recycle 13,000 m2 of 20-year-old Marmoleum flooring from the Delft University of Technology and turning it into brand new Marmoleum.Read more
+That is why Forbo Flooring has recently taken on the challenge to fully recycle 13,000 m2 of 20-year-old Marmoleum flooring from the Delft University of Technology and turn it into brand new Marmoleum.Read the full story

 Marmoleum Cocoa - upcycling in flooring